 then save the file with a

 You’re done!
-You've successfully converted a PDF to contacts vCard.
+You've successfully converted a PDF to VCF (or vCard) format online.

 You can now import your contacts list into any address book/email system that accepts vCard.